 It’s great to have your lunch box staple foods you can fall back on (like the humble sandwich).
 I have certain foods that I know work well in the lunch box and here are some of the items on my list:

-Vegetables: corn on the cob, cucumber, mushroom, snow peas, carrot, celery sticks, baby corn, tin corn, avocado, cherry tomato
+Vegetables: corn on the cob, cucumber, snow peas, carrot, celery sticks, baby corn, tin corn, avocado, cherry tomato

 Fruit: small apple, tin fruit, stone fruit, strawberries, blueberries, grapes, kiwi fruit, small pears, watermelon pieces, pineapple pieces

 Protein: ham, salami, salami sticks, bean dip, cheese, boiled egg, hummus, yoghurt

 7. Make it safe